xiaohupro/swoole-docs/README.md

 #### [Swoole Mmap](/modules/swoole-mmap.md) {#entry_h2_12}

-Swoole provides the api to use mmap for files access.
+Swoole provides the API to use mmap for files access.

 #### [Swoole Channel](/modules/swoole-channel.md) {#entry_h2_13}

 Memory data structure likes Chan in Golang, implemented based on shared memory and Mutex locks.
-It can be used as high performance message queue in memory.
+It can be used as high-performance message queue in memory.

 #### [Swoole Lock](/modules/swoole-lock.md) {#entry_h2_14}

-Swoole locks enable PHP developers use locks for data synchronization between multiple theads or processes.
+Swoole locks enable PHP developers to use locks for data synchronisation between multiple threads or processes.

+*Copyright © 2017 [BAOKUN DOU](https://blog.eood.cn) & [Swoole Development Group](https://github.com/swoole/swoole-src), all rights reserved.*